Bretton Woods Conference: Ratification of Bretton Woods Final Act and Savannah Conference

 The Articles of Agreement for the IMF and IBRD signed at Bretton Woods did not come into force until ratified by countries with at least 80 percent of the capital subscriptions ("quotas").
 The threshold was reached on December 27, 1945.

 The institutions were formally organized at an inaugural meeting in Savannah, Georgia, on March 8–18, 1946.
 Notably absent from Savannah was the USSR, which had signed the Bretton Woods Final Act but had then decided not to ratify it, rejecting the inclusion of the dollar alongside gold and citing that the institutions they had created were "branches of Wall Street".
 The USSR never joined the IMF and IBRD, though its successor the Russian Federation did in 1992.
 Australia and New Zealand were likewise absent from formal participation at Savannah (Australia sent observers), though they joined the IMF and IBRD later.

 Influence

+At the conference, gross domestic product was adopted as the primary measure of country's economies.

 Because of its success in founding two international organizations that have had long and influential lives, the Bretton Woods Conference is sometimes cited as an example worthy of imitation.
 In particular, since the collapse in the early 1970s of the system of pegged exchange rates agreed to at Bretton Woods there have been a number of Calls for a "New Bretton Woods".